Collab Fertility’s Center for Lifestyle, Environmental Toxins, and Nutrition

 Associate Professor, UCSF Clinical Obstetrics, Gynecology & Reproductive Sciences

-An epidemiologist specializing in environmental exposures and reproductive health, Dr. Padula’s research focuses on how air pollution and toxins impact fertility outcomes.
+An epidemiologist specializing in environmental exposures and reproductive health, Dr. Padula’s research focuses on how air pollution and wildfires impact fertility outcomes.

 Collab Fertility